rails/rails/guides/source/debugging_rails_applications.md

 $ RAILS_ENV=production BLEAK_HOUSE=1 ruby-bleak-house rails server
 ```

-Make sure to run a couple hundred requests to get better data samples, then press +CTRL-C+.
-The server will stop and Bleak House will produce a dumpfile in +/tmp+:
+Make sure to run a couple hundred requests to get better data samples, then press `CTRL-C`.
+The server will stop and Bleak House will produce a dumpfile in `/tmp`:

 ```bash
 ** BleakHouse: working...